shawn-wh/uml-editor/README.md

 ## Introduction
 ![Demo Example](image/demoExample.png)
-A UML Editor is in the window which is composed of a **menu bar** on the top, a list of **buttons** on the left, and a **canvas** on the rest of the window.
+A UML Editor is in the window which is composed of a **Menu bar** on the top, a list of **Buttons** on the left, and a **Canvas** on the rest of the window.

-* Buttons: six buttons from top to bottom is select, association line, generalization line, composition line, class object, and use case object
+* **Buttons**: six buttons from top to bottom is select, association line, generalization line, composition line, class object, and use case object
-* Menu bar: other features in the Edit menu included group objects, ungroup object and change the object’s name
+* **Menu bar**: other features in the Edit menu included group objects, ungroup object and change the object’s name
-* Canvas: a place for drawing objects and lines
+* **Canvas**: a place for drawing objects and lines
 * Other definition
     * basic object: class object or use case object
     * object: composite object or basic object